Skip to content

 Javascript dynamism

 This tutorial should follow the first one on Javascript.
-We will continue the leaflet app by adding new features which require JS to communicate with R, namely:
+We will continue the leaflet app by adding new features that require JS to communicate with R, namely:

 • A button to reset the view of leaflet to its default;